CloudRepoOSS/download-analytics/docs/index.md

 In the text editor, you can tweak these settings:

-* :warning: Warning: ***Do not*** modify the `all`, `repos`, `types` or `downloads` fields.
+* :warning: Warning: *Do not* modify the `all`, `repos`, `types` or `downloads` fields.
 They are critical to the analytics and can cause errors.
 Please leave them alone unless otherwise mentioned here.
 * `users` field - you can change this to add or remove users that are authorized to view the analytics.
-You will need at least one user to log in (duh!), and you can add more using the simple format of `"username": password`.
+You will need at least one user to log in, and you can add more using the simple format of `"username": password`.
 To make the JSON valid, you will need to put a comma at the end of the line if there is another user below that one.

 Once you are done, you can save the file and reboot the server.
 You can modify the file at any time by re-doing the steps above.